Mauri0007/Mauri0007/README.md

  👋 Hello There,  Thanks for stopping by !

-Me in 5 bullet points:
+Me in 4 points:

-- 👀  IT Tech and Information Technology student focused in Networks and Security
+- 🦎  IT Tech / Cybersecurity enthusiast
-- 🌱 Currently connecting dots to make the world a safer place
+- 🌱 Currently connecting dots to make the tech world a safer place.
-- 🧱 Would like to contribute to integrity of code and cybersecurity tools
-- 🧪 I like to speak Python, C++, HTML, CSS, SQL.
+- 🧪 Experimenting Powershell at the moment
 - 🌵 love to hike desserts and mountains on the side

 <!---